 - Administrator: Has full access to all settings.
-Administrators can also add, update, and remove other users. - Operator: Has access to all settings except: - All System settings. - Adding apps. - Media user: Allows access to the video stream only.

-• The context menu contains:
+Administrators can also add, update, and remove other accounts. - Operator: Has access to all settings except: - All System settings. - Adding apps. - Media account: Allows access to the video stream only. - The context menu contains:

-Update user: Edit the user's properties.
+Update account: Edit the account properties.

-Delete user: Delete the user.
-You can't delete the root user.
+Delete account: Delete the account.
+You can't delete the root account.